 This is less than half an hour of reading per day.

 Or you can listen to it via audio which can be done completely for free on your bible app or from the website (no affiliation).
-You can increase the speed of playback up to double speed.
+FYI you can increase the speed of playback up to 2x.

 I listen to it at 1.5, which will soar through 3 chapters in about 15 minutes or less.

-Note: If you find that you’re listening to the audio, but not really paying attention, then consider that this may not be the most effective method.
+Warning: If you find that you’re listening to the audio, but not really paying attention, then consider that this may not be the most effective method for you.

 Building the daily reading habit

-The first thing we need to understand about a daily reading habit, is that it’s a habit.
-The goal is to get deep into God’s Word, and understand it, but the implicit goal is to make the activity of reading daily an automatic habit, a necessary part of our routine.
+But the implicit goal is to make the activity of reading daily an automatic habit, an integral part of our daily routine.

 1# A schedule